ejmastnak/portfolio/src/tmg/mcbin2csv.md

 A **separate Windows desktop program decodes the binary files** from the data logger into human-readable CSV files.
 The decoding program was created by a separate contractor in the 2010s.
 The program is currently suboptimal because of (primarily) the difficulty of transferring the program to new computers—license transfer, compatibility with modern Windows, etc. effectively ties the decoding program to a few old laptops—and (secondarily) a clunky GUI.

-**The goal** is to reimplement the decoding program in a more practicable form.
+**My goal** is to reimplement the decoding program in a more practicable form.
 Specific goals are to:

 - Reverse engineer the binary-to-CSV parsing algorithm